Opinion: Why do people blindly support Johnny Depp? I’ll tell you why

 The court is asked to pathologise Heard as being “abnormal”, “mentally ill” and “mad”.
 All too often, victims of domestic abuse are labelled with sexist diagnoses such as “histrionic and borderline personality disorders” by psychologists, rather than understanding that they are suffering with trauma caused by domestic abuse.
 Heard is no exception.

-Dr Curry, a psychologist, suggested that Heard could have two personality disorders, while Dr Hughes diagnosed her with post-traumatic stress order.
+Dr Curry, a psychologist, suggested that Heard could have two personality disorders, while Dr Hughes diagnosed her with post-traumatic stress disorder.
 But why isn’t Depp pathologised?
 Where is his mental health diagnosis?

 After all, this is a man who explained his abusive behaviour by calling himself “the monster”.
 Every headline that has commented on Heard’s mental health has stigmatised people with mental health challenges, while simultaneously undermining the credibility of victims who come forward.

-Heard is due to be cross-examined by Depp’s team next week.
+Heard is due to be cross-examined by Depp’s team.
 I can tell you now how that will play out because I see it every day in courtrooms: “Why didn’t you say no?
 How drunk were you?
 You provoked him.
 You were abusive.
 It’s your fault.”

 These questions blame the victim and render the perpetrator invisible.
 It’s a tactic that continues to be very effective and persuasive, because it plays on all of the myths we are taught about how abuse works.
 She lies; he’s a hero.